Andros-Spica/PondTrade/README.md

 ```NetLogo
 let centralPatch patch 0 0
 ```
 The fact that the `centralPatch` variable is local and placed inside `ask patches [ <ACTIONS> ]` structure means that we are creating and destroying a different variable for every patch.
-We connot use these variables (plural intended) outside their enclosing brackets and patches hold no memory of their values before or after this particular action.
+We cannot use these variables (plural intended) outside their enclosing brackets and patches hold no memory of their values before or after this particular action.

 ### Commenting code